1,108,848 mentions analyzed

-We read r/AcademicPsychology, r/AskHistorians, r/askphilosophy, r/AskProgramming and 34 more subs, then rank every title by mentions, upvotes, and sentiment.
-Each book page links back to the comments it's drawn from.
+We read r/AcademicPsychology, r/AskHistorians, r/askphilosophy, r/AskProgramming and 36 more subs, then rank titles by tracked mention count.
+Upvotes and sentiment add context without changing the order, and each book page links to the source excerpts it displays.

 Hot recently